nathaniel28/beats/README.md

 # Beats
 Beats is a vertical scrolling rhythm game similar to [Rhythm Plus](https://github.com/henryzt/Rhythm-Plus-Music-Game).
 It's not done yet!
+## Acquiring Charts
+This software does not have the capability to create charts.
+Instead, you must convert a chart from another rhythm game into the custom .chart format (further documentation by the Chart::deserialize method).

+Currently, there is only support (via converter.py) to convert the JSON format used by Rhythm Plus into the .chart format.
+The import process goes as follows: Download the the chart JSON found via a GET request to https://api.rhythm-plus.com/api/v1/sheet/get?sheetId= [your sheet id here].
+Use the network tab of your browser's console to find this request.
+Select it, then select the "Response" tab, right click the "mapping" section, select "Copy Value", then paste it in a file and save it.
+Then, run `./converter.py <name-of-input.json> <name-of-output.chart>`, and you'll have a proper .chart file.

+Next, you'll need the music for it.
+If you have the file already, skip the next step.

+I do not promote nor condone downloading music unlawfully.
+On a completely unrelated note, it's pretty easy to download a YouTube video: I recommend using [yt-dlp](https://github.com/yt-dlp/yt-dlp), in which case you would use the command `yt-dlp -x <video URL>` to download the audio only.

+As a limitation of my code that will eventually be removed, you must name the music file whatever you named the .chart file, without the .chart part (ie `foo.chart` would have its music in `foo`).
+This means removing the .mp3/.ogg/whatever file extension the music file had.
 ## Stuff that still needs to be done
 * Adjust and verify scoring notes is done properly.
 * A pause menu to change note scroll speed, and audio/note offset, song selection...